 The road to BME staff empowerment is a marathon distance, but a vital leg of the journey is an ongoing conversation between the organisation’s staff and its leaders.
 Reverse mentoring builds a bridge with the key protagonists in this story, the senior white leaders who make culture happen within our NHS.

 It is only by traversing the “snowy white peaks” of the NHS that we can truly understand how to navigate the landscape to find greener pastures.

-The authors would like to thank Manal Sadik, associate director for equality, diversity & inclusion at Guy’s and St Thomas’ Foundation Trust, for sponsoring the reverse mentoring programme and for giving us the opportunity to partake in the programme.
+The author would like to thank Manal Sadik, associate director for equality, diversity & inclusion at Guy’s and St Thomas’ Foundation Trust, for sponsoring the reverse mentoring programme and for giving me the opportunity to partake in the programme.

 2. Parahoo, K. (2014) Nursing Research: Principles, Process & Issues.
 London: Palgrave Macmillan.
 Third Edition.